Academic Achievement Award in Computer Science

 Awarded annually to a student in the German department who has demonstrated outstanding progress and shown sophisticated quality of mind in literary studies.

-Established in honor of Professor Virginia Fiske, who was a member of the biology department for many years, to recognize and encourage those outstanding students who have shown a genuine interest in biology and who will be continuing their study of science or teaching in biology.
+Given in honor of Dr. Virginia Fiske, who was a member of the biology department for many years.
+She was a pioneer in the field of pineal endocrine research and continued to work in the research lab for more than 10 years after her retirement.
+She felt that this prize should recognize and encourage those outstanding students who have show a genuine interest in biology and who will be continuing their study of science or teaching in biology.

-Established in 1924 by Otis H. Fiske in honor of his daughter, Class of 1923.
+Established in 1924 by Otis H. Fisk in honor of his daughter, Class of 1923.

 Established to honor Professor Phyllis Fleming and recognize her commitment to Wellesley College and her generosity in giving so much of her time, interest, and energy, and awarded by the physics department to a student in recognition of outstanding achievement.